-This Statement was approved by the Board of Directors (Board) and is current as at 22 August 2018.
+This Statement was approved by the Board of Directors (Board) and is current as at 26 August 2019.

+The corporate governance policies and practices described below are those that have been in place for the entire year, or as at the date of this report where indicated.
 The Board and Management are committed to acting responsibly, ethically and with high standards of integrity.
 The Company is committed to implementing the highest standards of corporate governance appropriate to it, taking into account the group's size, structure and nature of its operations.